danainjax/bf/spec.md

 - [X] The application is pretty DRY abstracted find_by into private methods in each controller, and used partials
-- [X] Limited logic in controllers abstracted find_by into private methods in each controller
+- [X] Limited logic in controllers abstracted find_by into private methods in each controller, made helper methods for logged_in?, current_reader, and authorized in application controller
-- [ ] Views use helper methods if appropriate
+- [X] Views use helper methods if appropriate
 - [X] Views use partials if appropriate
 	Partials for _reader, _book, and _review forms, partial for layout _header, made _errors partial to render errors in the appropriate views.